 - Getting data from a RON campaign.

 Even if you choose to go for the first two options, it is still a good idea to start a RON campaign.
 You might think that your new campaign is very similar to your last one especially if it is in the same vertical, but in reality, it might appeal to a very different type of person.
-The type of health product a yoga-loving 20-year-old woman wants is different from the protein shake guzzling, gym resident.
+The type of health product a yoga-loving 20-year-old woman wants is different from the protein shake guzzling gym resident.

 It’s Good to Keep a RON Campaign Open

 By keeping a RON campaign open, you can spot new opportunities as they arise which can help improve the longevity of your affiliate campaigns.
 You don’t have to spend a huge budget here as the majority should go to those proven targets and sources you’ve already found.
 Instead, it should be a smaller sampling budget.
+Everyone knows that to make money online you need to invest money first.

 Target and Source Pro Features